xaratustrah/motorroller/README.md

 ### Running modes

 Motoroller can be run in three different modes.
-The switch `--speed` is reserved for setting the rotation speed.
+It accepts commands in interactive, command line and client / server mode.

 #### Interactive mode